mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 ### `--ignore-files`, `-i`

-A list of [glob patterns](https://github.com/isaacs/node-glob#glob-primer) to define which files should be ignored by `build`, `run`, `lint` and other commands.
-If you specify relative paths, they will be relative to your `--source-dir`.
+A list of [glob patterns](https://github.com/isaacs/node-glob#glob-primer) to define which files should be ignored by `build`, `run`, `lint`, and other commands.
+If you specify relative paths, they are relative to your `--source-dir`.

-Here is an example of ignoring any file within your `--source-dir` (or its subdirectories) that ends in the suffix `.api-key`:
+Here is an example that ignores any file within your `--source-dir` (or its subdirectories) that ends in the suffix `.api-key`:

 ```shell
 web-ext build --ignore-files "\*_/_.api-key"